 The 1928 Philadelphia minted Peace silver dollar has the lowest mintage in the entire series, with only 360,649 pieces produced.
 With the Great Depression starting to take its toll on the United States economy, the demand for coinage by the American people began to drop.
 As a result, there were no Peace silver dollars minted between 1929 and 1933.

 Beware of altered coins that used a low-value 1928-S (San Francisco minted) removed with the "S" mint mark.
 If you want to add one of these coins to your collection, you should only purchase them through a trusted coin dealer or an authenticated example from a third-party grading service.Continue to 5 of 6 below.

 1934-D Doubled Die Obverse

-The Mint did not produce Peace silver dollars since 1928, and pent-up demand pressured the mint into producing them once again.
-In 1934 the Denver Mint produced a run of doubled die obverse coins.
+The Mint did not produce Peace silver dollars since 1928, and pent-up demand pressured the mint into making them once again.
+In 1934 the Denver Mint had a run of doubled die obverse coins.
 Look for doubling on the upper left corner of the "D" in GOD and on the lower portion of the "W" in WE.
-Also look for doubling on the sun's rays on the right side of the coin and Lady Liberty's profile.
-The exact number of coins produced from this die is unknown, but collectors... who specialize in collecting Peace silver dollars seek this die variety aggressively.
+Also, look for doubling on the sun's rays on the right side of the coin and Lady Liberty's profile.
+The exact number of coins produced from this die is unknown, but collectors who specialize in collecting Peace silver dollars seek this die variety aggressively.

 06 of 06